rsm-gh/akbl/README.md

 3. Execute the setup file.

-*To check the last changes of the code take a look to the [master commits history](https://github.com/rsm-gh/akbl/commits/stable).*
+### Note:

 + Since 2019~ many users with recent alienware computers are facing issues, probably because DELL has changed the usb protocol and it is different from old computers.
-I did not code that improvement.
+Some information can be found in the open issues.

-+ This software is not active/developped anymore, I don't have time for it.
++ This software is not active/developped anymore, I'm out of time for it.

 # F.A.Q.